 Click Apply on the job

 When you click Apply on a job that requires an AI interview, the proposal modal opens directly into the interview screen.
-You cannot skip to the bid step until the interview checklist is complete.
+You cannot skip to the bid step until the required screening fields are captured.

 Read the first message carefully